zhangxin025/docs-1/api-reference/conversational/CreatingConversation.md

-> Creating a conversation immediately starts accumulating usage.When you create a conversation CVI immediately starts running and the replica waits in the WebRTC/Daily room listening for your participant to join.
+> Creating a conversation immediately starts accumulating usage.When you create a conversation CVI immediately starts running and the avatar waits in the WebRTC/Daily room listening for your participant to join.
 Your billing/Duration usage starts as soon as the conversation is creating and runs until the conversation timeout or when you end the conversation.
 This also uses up one of your concurrency spots.

 # **How do I create a conversation?**

-Once you have a persona you’d like to use or a replica, starting a conversation is easy.
+Once you have a persona you’d like to use or an avatar, starting a conversation is easy.
 You can start a conversation on the developer app by visiting the [**Create Conversation page**](https://duix.com/platform/create).

 # **What does creating a conversation do?**

 Creating a conversation is ‘starting the call’.
 Imagine you create a Video Sessions- that’s what happens when you create a conversation.

 1. A WebRTC
-2. The replica joins the Video Sessions
+2. The avatar joins the Video Sessions
 3. Starts the timers on duration/timeouts

 In response to creating a conversation, you receive a Sessions URL.
-You or your participant can directly join this link and Start the conversation where you can immediately start conversing with the replica. **However, you do not have to use this meeting UI.** You can create a completely custom UI or access the raw streams.
+You or your participant can directly join this link and Start the conversation where you can immediately start conversing with the avatar. **However, you do not have to use this meeting UI.** You can create a completely custom UI or access the raw streams.

 ### **What is Daily?**